Free expat tax extension icon

 Benefits of Form 8332 or - when to use one

-There are several benefits to using form 8332 when claiming the dependency exemption for your children on your tax return.
+There are benefits to using Form 8332 when deciding which parent will claim the child for tax purposes.

 Some of these benefits include: